Nicolamber/SleepTrackerKotlin/README.md

 his is the toy app for lesson 6 of the Developing Android apps with Kotlin course on Udacity

   This app demonstrates the following views and techniques:
+  - Room database
+  - DAO
-  - Room database, DAO, and Coroutines
+  - Coroutines

   It also uses and builds on the following techniques from previous lessons:
   - Transformation map